21bq1a4215/wellness-app/README.md

 **Reset Password**

-- Step 1: On the login page, you can find the “forgot password” link, which will lead to a form where the user enters their email address
+- On the login page, you can find the “forgot password” link, which will lead to a form where the user enters their email address
-- Step 2: Enter the email from the account you need to reset the password for
+- User can enter the email from the account you need to reset the password for
-- Step 3: The user will receive an email with a link that will allow them to add a different password by sending you to a reset password form
+- The user will receive an email with a link that will allow them to add a different password by sending you to a reset password form
-- Step 4: The user adds a new password and confirms it
+- The user adds a new password and confirms it
-- Step 5: Once the password is confirmed, the user can log in using the new password
+- Once the password is confirmed, the user can log in using the new password

 **Product Management**